JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

         if (nrow(potential_words) == 0) { break }
 ```

+<div class="sidenote">I had code for a while where it selected the next word alphabetically instead of randomly.
+This was good for debugging and let me see how it chose the next word.
+To do this, replace <code class="highlight-rouge">sample_n(1)</code> with <code class="highlight-rouge">arrange(word) %>% head(1)</code>.</div>

 At this point, we only make it this far in the loop if there are any potential words left.
 This'll happen most of the time.
-It's here that we select a random word.<sup>2</sup>
+It's here that we select a random word.

 ```r
         # Get the next word